Coronavirus (Covid 19)

 Click here to review Governor Whitmer's Executive Orders.

-Click here for a summary of the Stay Home, Stay Safe order.
+Click here to view the Stay Home, Stay Safe order.

 In order to prevent the spread of Covid-19 (Coronavirus), the Village Hall will be closed to the public beginning Monday, March 16, 2020 until further notice.